Yrueii/Midi-to-Mlog/README.md

 uses the new Play Sound instruction in BE

-This is my first time creating something like this, its definitely not perfect and has many mistakes that maybe i didn't even know, but everyone got to start somewhere, i don't recommend anyone to reverse engineer this.
+This is my first time creating something like this, its definitely not perfect and has many mistakes that maybe i didn't even know, but everyone got to start somewhere, i don't recommend anyone to reverse engineer this. if you have any question you can ask me directly on discord (Yruei)

 ![image](https://github.com/user-attachments/assets/c2c13362-4e42-42c7-a516-592bad856fc1)